Molde Airport

-Molde Airport (Molde lufthavn; IATA: MOL, ICAO: ENML) is an international airport serving the town of Molde, Norway.
+Molde Airport (Molde lufthavn; IATA: MOL, ICAO: ENML) is an international airport serving the town of Molde in Molde Municipality in Møre og Romsdal county, Norway.
 It is on the shore of the Moldefjord at Årø, 5 km east of town center.
 The airport's catchment area covers the district of Romsdal.

 The airport features a runway measuring 2220 by 45 m, aligned 07/25.
 Owned and operated by the state-owned Avinor, the airport served 481,406 passengers in 2014.
 Scheduled services are provided domestically to Oslo by Scandinavian Airlines and Norwegian Air Shuttle, and to Bergen, Stord and Trondheim by Widerøe.

 Proposals for an airport serving Molde were discussed from 1940, but the neighboring towns of Ålesund and Kristiansund were ultimately prioritized.
 Construction commenced in 1969 and the airport opened on 5 April 1972.
 Scheduled services were granted to Braathens SAFE, who variously operated Fokker F-27s and Fokker F-28s, later also with larger Boeing 737s.
 The government took over operation from 1978.
 New or expansions of the terminals have taken place four times, in 1982, 1993, 2008 and 2012.
 Inclusive tour (IT) charters have been offered since 2004.

 History

 Planning

 Proposals for an airport serving Molde were first put forward in 1940.
 Following the German occupation of Norway, Luftwaffe was interested in building an airfield to cover the county of Møre og Romsdal.
-They considered two sites—Årø and the island of Gossen in Aukra.
+They considered two sites—Årø and the island of Gossen in Aukra Municipality.
 The latter was selected, resulting in the construction of Aukra Airport, Gossen with its 1600 m wooden runway.
 Following the end of the war, a civilian commission looked into building a civilian, central airport for the county.
 It concluded that Gossen was a suitable site as it was flat and situated between the major towns of Ålesund and Molde.
 Significant investments had been made and the cost of converting the facility to a civilian airport would be low.
 However, there was some opposition to the plans.
 There were complaints that the airport was located too far from Kristiansund and Ålesund and that the county would be best served with multiple airports.
 Parliament approved the airport at Gossen in 1952.

 West Norway Airlines established a seaplane route from Bergen via Ålesund, Molde and Kristiansund to Trondheim in 1950.
 In Molde it operated out of a water airport situated at the port in the town center.
 The airline proposed in 1954 that four short take-off and landing airports be built along the coast, including one in Molde.
 They hoped to serve these using Scottish Aviation Twin Pioneers. Årø was the preferred site, although Langmyren was also considered.
 However, the aircraft were not approved by the authorities, mostly because of an insufficient de-icing system.
 This resulted in that the plans for Ålesund Airport, Vigra to be prioritized, and soon the site was upgraded to primary airport, allowing it to open on 7 June 1958.
 West Norway Airlines closed shut down its flights from Molde after the 1956 season.